Weight scale of justice, lawyer or attorney concept. Unrecognizable person studio shot, copy space web banner background

 RICO violations are aggressively pursued by law enforcement given the link of the criminal activity to organized crime.

 Money laundering is an activity that can lead to a RICO investigation, which provides the government with surveillance powers that were once reserved for terrorist investigations.
-These types of investigations can trample over your Constitutional rights if they are not kept in check, highlighting the importance of working with an experienced Georgia white-collar criminal defense lawyer.
+These types of investigations can trample over your Constitutional rights if they are not kept in check, highlighting the importance of working with an experienced Savannah white-collar criminal defense lawyer.

 Small Business Administration (SBA) Fraud

 SBA fraud is the procurement of loans and other funding sources from the SBA through fraudulent means.
 This can include fraudulent applications and financial reporting, and other forms of loan-related fraud that can expose an individual to federal charges.

 Tax fraud refers to fraudulent reporting of income and other assets to the IRS.
 This can expose an organization or individual to audits, investigation, and federal criminal charges.